 if you no longer want to receive mail-in ballots for all future elections.

 KNOW BEFORE YOU GO!
-If you have questions about the new law and how it might affect your voting options this November, get answers BEFORE you go to the polls!
+If you have questions about the new law and how it might affect your voting options, get answers BEFORE you go to the polls!
 Check out our Vote by Mail Q&A page.
 Still have questions?
 Get the facts … Call your County Clerk’s Office.